mlposey/z4/README.md

 failover when peers die.

 ## Deployment Model
-A collection of z4 nodes forms a cluster.
+A collection of z4 application instances forms a cluster.
 Each member of the cluster is called a peer.

 When choosing the number of peers for a cluster, one must consider quorum needs.